8 Home Remedies for Fleas on Dogs

 Lemon Spray

-Lemon makes an excellent natural home remedy for fleas.
+Lemon makes an excellent natural home remedy to get rid of fleas on dogs.
 Slice a lemon in a few thin slices and add it to a pint of warm water.
 Next, boil the water and allow the solution to sit overnight.
-The following day, pour it into a spray bottle and spray it on the infested areas.
+The following day, pour it into a spray bottle and spray it on the most adult fleas infested areas.

 Herbal Flea Spray